nkoppel/sudoku-solver/README.md

 # Sudoku solver

-A fast sudoku solver using bitboards, using Rust's u128 type to fit 81 bits of state into one number.
+A fast bitboard sudoku solver using Rust's u128 type to fit 81 bits of state into one number.

 ## Usage